Minshal2004/union_shop/README.md

 Note that this is the initial structure.
 You are of course expected to create additional files and directories as needed to complete the coursework.
 You can also reorganize the project structure as you see fit.

+## Help with Coursework

-## Support and Resources
+### Support

-For questions or issues related to this coursework use [the dedicated Discord channel](https://portdotacdotuk-my.sharepoint.com/:b:/g/personal/mani_ghahremani_port_ac_uk/EbX583gvURRAhqsnhYqmbSEBwIFw6tXRyz_Br1GxIyE8dg).
-Please first check the existing posts in the forum to see if your question has already been answered before posting a new question.
+If you have questions or encounter issues while working on this coursework, use [the dedicated Discord channel](https://portdotacdotuk-my.sharepoint.com/:b:/g/personal/mani_ghahremani_port_ac_uk/EbX583gvURRAhqsnhYqmbSEBwIFw6tXRyz_Br1GxIyE8dg) to ask for help.
+Before posting a new question, check the existing posts to see if your question has already been answered.
+You can also attend your timetabled practical sessions to get face-to-face support from teaching staff.

+If you are facing external extenuating circumstances that are affecting your ability to complete this coursework, you should submit an [Extenuating Circumstances Form](https://myport.port.ac.uk/my-course/exams/extenuating-circumstances) as soon as possible.
+You are also welcome to contact me on Discord for additional support without needing to disclose the private details of your situation.

+### Resources

-Use the worksheets listed on [the homepage](https://manighahrmani.github.io/sandwich_shop/) as your primary learning resource for Flutter development.
-You must refrain from using other online resources such as Stack Overflow, YouTube tutorials, or other websites for this coursework as they may contain outdated or incorrect information.
+The worksheets listed on [the homepage](https://manighahrmani.github.io/sandwich_shop/) are your primary learning resource for Flutter development.
+Work through these worksheets systematically as they provide the foundation you need to complete the coursework successfully.
+You must refrain from using other online resources such as Stack Overflow, YouTube tutorials, or other websites for this coursework as they may contain outdated or incorrect information that could lead you astray.

-## Tips
+### Tips

-**Commit regularly!** Save your progress frequently by committing your changes to Git.
-This creates checkpoints you can return to if needed.
+Starting early is crucial for success in this coursework.
+The earlier you begin, the more time you have to learn, experiment, and seek help when needed.
+You should aim to work on the coursework alongside the worksheets rather than leaving everything until the end.
+As you complete each worksheet, implement the corresponding features in your coursework application.
+This approach allows you to apply what you learn immediately and build your application incrementally.

+When planning your implementation, prioritize features based on the difficulty levels outlined in the [marking criteria](#application).
+Start with the basic features to establish a solid foundation before moving on to intermediate and advanced functionality.
+This strategy ensures you secure marks early and have a working application even if you run out of time for the more complex features.

+Version control is an essential part of this coursework.
+Commit your changes regularly to Git with clear, descriptive commit messages.
+Each commit should represent a small, meaningful unit of work rather than large batches of changes.
+This practice creates checkpoints you can return to if something goes wrong and demonstrates your development process to assessors.
+To commit and push your changes, use the following commands:

 ```bash
 git add .